dyspropulse/Advanced-maze-generator-Unity/docs/index.md

 ## Quick Start Steps
 1. Open your project → **Window → Package Manager → My Assets**.
 2. Download and import the asset
-3. Open the sample demo scene or drop the maze generator prefab into your scene.
+3. Open the exemple scene or drop the maze generator prefab into your scene.
 4. Adjust Width / Height in the inspector if needed.
 5. Press Generate in the inspector to generate and clear to clear instances.